Günter Grass: Social and political activism

 Grass was for several decades a supporter of the Social Democratic Party of Germany and its policies.
 He took part in German and international political debate on several occasions.
 During Willy Brandt's chancellorship, Grass was an active supporter.
-Grass criticised left-wing radicals and instead argued in favour of the "snail's pace", as he put it, of democratic reform (Aus dem Tagebuch einer Schnecke, literally "from the diary of a snail").
-Books containing his speeches and essays were released throughout his literary career.
+Grass criticized left-wing radicals and instead argued in favor of the "snail's pace", as he put it, of democratic reform (Aus dem Tagebuch einer Schnecke, literally "from the diary of a snail").
+Books containing his speeches and essays have been published throughout his literary career.

-In the 1980s, he became active in the peace movement and visited Calcutta for six months.
+In the 1980s, Grass became active in the peace movement and visited Calcutta for six months.
 A diary with drawings was published as Zunge zeigen, an allusion to Kali's tongue.

 During the events leading up to the reunification of Germany in 1989–90, Grass argued for the continued separation of the two German states.
 He asserted that a unified Germany would be likely to resume its role as belligerent nation-state.
 This argument estranged many Germans, who came to see him as too much of a moralizing figure.

 In 2001, Grass proposed the creation of a German-Polish museum for art lost to other countries during the War.
 The Hague Convention of 1907 requires the return of art that had been evacuated, stolen or seized.
 Some countries refused to repatriate some of the looted art.

 On 4 April 2012, Grass's poem "What Must Be Said" (Was gesagt werden muss) was published in several European newspapers.
-Grass expressed his concern about the hypocrisy of German military support (the delivery of a submarine) for an Israel that might use such equipment to launch nuclear warheads against Iran, which "could wipe out the Iranian people".
+Grass expressed his concern about the hypocrisy of German military support (the delivery of a submarine) of Israel, which might use such equipment to launch nuclear warheads against Iran, which "could wipe out the Iranian people".
 And he hoped that many would demand "that the governments of both Iran and Israel allow an international authority free and open inspection of the nuclear potential and capability of both."
 In response, Israel declared him persona non grata in that country.